datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 Matplotlib integrates nicely with the NumPy package and can use NumPy arrays as input of the available plot functions.
-Consider the following example data, created with NumPy by drawing samples from a normal distribution:
+Consider the following example data, created with NumPy by drawing 1000 samples from a normal distribution with mean 0 and standard deviation 0.1:

 ~~~
 import numpy
-s = np.random.normal(0, 0.1, 1000)
+s = numpy.random.normal(0, 0.1, 1000)

 ~~~
 {: .language-python}